raphha/Doc_Store_SSB/README.md

 After the generation, it's possible to insert the SSB data to a relational database as POSTGRESQL and convert the data to JSON format using each table as a root of the JSON document.

-One sample of query to genarate the aggregate modeling based on the Customer table can be seen on POSTGRESQL query.
+One sample of query to generate the aggregate modeling based on the Customer table can be seen on POSTGRESQL query.

 We recomend the use of indexes to faster JSON genaration.